vonkanehoffen/wix-style-react/src/DragAndDrop/docs/Styles/Styles.md

  - `itemPlaceholder` - defines how an item's placeholder (the empty section after dragging) looks like. should be applied to the root of your item in placeholder mode
  - `itemPreview` - defines how an item should look while it is dragged. should be applied to the root of your item in preview mode
- - `isListInDragState` class - added to all items when any element is under dragging process and removed when process ended And can fix acknowleged hover bug on items as:
+ - `isListInDragState` class - added to all items when any element is under dragging process and removed when process ended And can fix acknowledged hover bug on items as:
   `&:hover:not(.isListInDragState) {
      ...
   }`